-India has made modest commitments to liberalize its telecommunications sector both in the GATS and in its bilateral trade agreements.
-Nevertheless, in practice mobile services are market-based and highly competitive, to the extent that recent years have seen cut-throat prices and falling revenue per user.
-A recent study from the The Export-Import bank of India points out that mobile operators are highly indebted due to high spectrum fees, rapid debt-financed roll-out of infrastructure, and high regulatory costs.
-A heavy debt burden together with falling revenue per user have triggered the exit of several operators and further consolidation is expected (H.A.C Prasad 2019).
+India has made modest commitments to liberalise its telecommunications sector both in the GATS and bilateral trade agreements.
+Nevertheless, in practice, mobile services are market-based and highly competitive, to the extent that recent years have seen cut-throat prices and falling revenue per user.
+A recent study from the Export-Import Bank of India (Exim Bank) points out that mobile operators are highly indebted due to high spectrum fees, rapid debt-financed roll-out of infrastructure, and high regulatory costs.8 A heavy debt burden together with falling revenue per user has triggered the exit of several operators, and further consolidation is expected.9

-Fixed line subscriptions in contrast, have declined over the past couple of dcades and the market is more restricted with government enterprises featuring prominently.3 India has established a semi-independent regulator, the Telecommunications Regulatory Authority of India (TRAI), which monitors the market, proposes and enforces regulation.
-Overall, India's applied policies are much more liberal than its commitments in the GATS as well as FTAs.
+In contrast, fixed-line subscriptions have declined over the past couple of decades and the market is more restricted with government enterprises featuring prominently.10 India has established a semi-independent regulator, the Telecommunications Regulatory Authority of India (TRAI), which monitors the market, proposes and enforces regulation.
+Overall, India's applied policies are more liberal than its commitments in the GATS as well as Free Trade Agreements (FTAs).

-2.1 Domestic reforms
+A. Domestic reforms

-India substantially liberalized its telecommunications market starting in 1991.
+India substantially liberalised its telecommunications market, starting in 1991.
 Until then, telecommunications were a public service offered by the Division of Telecommunications under the Ministry of Communications.
-The monopoly included not only network operations and services but also manufacture of telecommunication equipment (Dossani 2002).
-Liberalization started with the entry of private manufacturers of equipment in 1991 and continued with the National Telecommunications Policy (NPT) in 1994, the New Telecommunications Policy in 1997 and finally the National Digital Communications Policy - 2018 (NDCP).
-The 1994 policy framework allowed private investment in telecommunications services, and introduced a semi-independent regulator.4
+The monopoly included not only network operations and services but also manufacturing of telecommunication equipment.11 Liberalisation started with the entry of private manufacturers of equipment in 1991 and continued with the National Telecommunications Policy (NTP) in 1994, the New Telecommunications Policy in 1997 and finally the National Digital Communications Policy (NDCP) in 2018.
+The 1994 policy framework allowed private investment in telecommunications services and the Telecommunications Regulatory Authority Act of 1997 introduced a semi-independent regulator.12